This post is mostly designed for the 1100 people planning on attending the Wheaton Theology Conference this week.

 Dairy Ice Cream Dairy?)

-3 replies on “Resources for Wheaton Theology Conference on N. T. Wright”
+3 responses to “Resources for Wheaton Theology Conference on N. T. Wright”

 Andy,